Richard Winfred Anane: Elections

 Anane was elected as the member of parliament for the Nhyiaeso constituency of the Ashanti Region of Ghana in the 2004 Ghanaian general elections.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 36 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a majority total of 128 parliamentary seats out of 230 seats.
 He was elected with 36,307 votes out of 46,626 total valid votes cast.
 This was equivalent to 77.9% of total valid votes cast.
 He was elected over Eric Baah-Nuako of the National Democratic Congress and Kwame Appiah Boateng of the Convention People's Party.
-These obtained 8,908 and 1,411 votes respectively of total valid votes cast.
+These candidates obtained 8,908 and 1,411 votes respectively of total valid votes cast.
 These were equivalent to 19.1% and 3% respectively of total valid votes cast.

 In 2008, he won the general elections on the ticket of the New Patriotic Party for the same constituency.
 His constituency was part of the 34 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a minority total of 109 parliamentary seats out of 230 seats.
 He was elected with 36,067 votes out of 47,535 total valid votes cast.
 This was equivalent to 75.87% of total valid votes cast.
 He was elected over Joseph Bernard Boadu of the National Democratic Congress, Kwame Appiah Boateng of the Convention People's Party, Kwaku Bonsu of the Reformed Patriotic Democrats and Kwame Owusu an independent candidate.
-These obtained 9,426, 1,055, 197 and 790 votes respectively of the total valid votes cast.
+These candidates obtained 9,426, 1,055, 197 and 790 votes respectively of the total valid votes cast.
 These were equivalent to 19.83%, 2.22%, 0.41% and 1.66% respectively of the total votes cast.